 My dream career is one that allows me to make a real difference in reducing the burden of disease on human health.
 I believe disease is the biggest universal threat to humanity’s well-being, and that medical science is the best defence we have against that threat.
 I’d love to be able to make changes to improve the overall health care process.

 London, Ontario N6A 5C1

-The Master of Science in Interdisciplinary Medical Sciences is a one-year (3 terms, beginning in May) course-based Master’s program that will augment a students’ discipline-specific undergraduate science, biomedical, or health sciences degree with an in-depth, advanced skill set that will enhance the students’ research literacy.
-Graduates of the program will be able to apply their skills and knowledge in a variety of settings, including graduate and professional education, as well as in different roles in government, not-for-profit, and private sectors.
+The Master of Science in Interdisciplinary Medical Sciences is a one-year (3 terms, beginning in May) course-based Master’s program that augments a students’ discipline-specific undergraduate science, biomedical, or health sciences degree with an in-depth, advanced skill set to enhance students’ research literacy.
+Graduates of the program apply their skills and knowledge in a variety of settings, including graduate and professional education, as well as in different roles in government, not-for-profit, and private sectors.

 - Full-time study

 Tuition and fee schedules (per term) are posted on the Office of the Registrar's website at http://www.registrar.uwo.ca/student_finances/fees_refunds/fee_schedules.html

 - An undergraduate degree or equivalent in life sciences, biomedical science, health science or a science discipline.

 - A strong academic history with a minimum B+ (78%) or equivalent average achieved during the two most recent years of academic study (some consideration will be given to equivalent work experience on a case-by-case basis).